-The Department of Structural Engineering covers the fields of Structural Engineering, Civil Engineering Materials, and Concrete Technology.
-The Materials and Concrete Technology laboratories, the Model Structures Laboratory, the Experimental Stress Analysis Laboratory and the Solid Mechanics Laboratory are at Kensington.
-The Structures Laboratory, which was formerly at Ultimo, is being re-established at King Street, Randwick in the vicinity of the Schools of Highway and Traffic Engineering.
+The Department of Structural Engineering covers the fields of Structures, Stress Analysis and Solid Mechanics.
+The Model Structures, Experimental Stress Analysis and Solid Mechanics Laboratories are at Kensington.
+The Heavy Structures Laboratory is at King Street, Randwick.

 The Department of Structural Mechanics is concerned with the analysis of the static and dynamic behaviour, both linear and non-linear, of structures and structural components.
+The Department's Laboratory is located at Kensington.